 Is Rick Simpson Oil Legal?

-RSO ‘should’ be legal in the 33 states (plus D.C.) where medical marijuana is legal.
-However, each state has rules and regulations regarding home cultivation.
-Therefore, you may find that it is legal to purchase RSO in your state, but illegal to grow the weed yourself.
-Please refer to your state’s medical marijuana laws.
+With this in mind, remember that each state has its own rules and regulations regarding home cultivation.
+You may find that it is legal to purchase a cannabis oil concentrate that’s similar to RSO in a licensed dispensary in your state, but illegal to actually grow the weed and make the RSO yourself.
+Please refer to your state’s specific marijuana laws.

-There are also limits on how much cannabis oil one can possess.
+Even in states where it is legal to grow your own cannabis and/or possess cannabis oil extract, there are often limits on how much oil one can possess.
 For example, in California, you are allowed to have possession of a maximum of 8 grams of cannabis concentrate.
-You also can’t consume your RSO in any public place/area or any location where tobacco smoking is forbidden.
-Once again, research your state’s laws on this matter.
+Once again, be sure and research your state’s laws on this matter.

 First and foremost, we recommend discussing your potential use of RSO with a physician before proceeding.
-We CANNOT make any claims as to the efficacy of Rick Simpson Oil.
-In any case, Simpson himself has outlined a specific dosing schedule that involves a total consumption of 60 grams of oil in 12 weeks.
+We DO NOT make any claims as to the efficacy of Rick Simpson Oil.
+That being said, Simpson himself has outlined a specific dosing schedule that involves a total consumption of 60 grams of oil in 12 weeks.
 You start slowly and gradually build up your tolerance as follows:

-- Week 1: Begin with 0.25 drops of RSO three times a day (approximately once every 8 hours).
-A good visual aid is to imagine half a grain of rice; that’s about the size of each thrice daily dose.
+- Week 1: Begin by taking RSO oil three times a day (approximately once every 8 hours).
+In terms of dosage, a good visual aid is to imagine half a grain of rice; that’s about the size of each thrice daily dose.

-- Weeks 2 –5: Double week one’s dose every four days.
+- Weeks 2 –5: Double week one’s dose every four days, maintaining the same schedule of consuming three doses of RSO per day.
 Ultimately, the goal is to reach the full RSO dose of one gram a day.

 - Weeks 6 –12: By the end of week 5 or the start of week 6, you should be using a full gram a day.
-You continue to take the oil three times a day, but by now, each dose is akin to 8+ rice-sized drops.
+You continue to take the oil three times a day until you consume the entire 60 grams.
+Ultimately the consumer will take around 8-9 grain of rice sized drops every eight hours.

 RSO is very potent, and the taste may be unpleasant.
 You can mix it with other foods to help reduce the impact of the flavor.
 Please don’t dab RSO, because the cannabinoids are extracted via ethanol or another solvent.
 Some users report feeling sleepy during the first few weeks.
-Once your tolerance level increases, these episodes will be reduced.
+It’s likely that these episodes will reduce once your tolerance level increases.

-There are plenty of studies that look into the medical effects of THC, however.
-As Rick believes the oil helped cure his skin cancer, it is worth looking at a few relevant studies.
-A study by Scott et al., published in Molecular Cancer Therapeutics in 2014, found that a combination of CBD and THC enhanced the effects of radiation therapy in rodents.
+A study by Scott et al., for example, published in Molecular Cancer Therapeutics in 2014, found that a combination of CBD and THC enhanced the effects of radiation therapy in rodents.

-An intriguing case study by Singh and Bali, published in Case Reports in Oncology, looked at cannabis extract treatment in a 14-year old girl with acute lymphoblastic leukemia (ALL).
-Various concentrations of THC and CBD appeared to be effective in treating her condition.
-Tragically, the girl died from an unrelated gastrointestinal condition just two months after beginning treatment.
+Another intriguing case study by Singh and Bali, published in Case Reports in Oncology, looked at cannabis extract treatment in a 14-year old girl with acute lymphoblastic leukemia (ALL).
+According to researchers, “despite the non-standardization of the medicines” (i.e. cannabis extracts), they “produced a potentially life-saving response – namely, the drop in the leukemic blast cell count.”.

 How to Make Rick Simpson Oil

-You should also be wary of any online vendors who claim to sell RSO.
-Remember, Simpson is not affiliated with any of them, and unless they have a stellar reputation, there is no telling what is in the oil!
-In any case, if you are comfortable using a solvent to extract the cannabinoids from marijuana and are willing to follow correct safety procedures, here is how to make RSO.
+In any case, if you are comfortable using a solvent to extract the cannabinoids from marijuana – and are willing to follow correct safety procedures and abide by all state, local, regional, and federal laws, here is how to make RSO.

 - Approximately one pound of dried marijuana.
 Simpson recommends using an indica strain.